 The Bermuda Red Cross was formed on 1st August, 1950 as a Branch of the British Red Cross Society.
 Originally a Nursing Reserve, it has grown over the years to provide other community based programmes focusing on the most vulnerable.

-In 1967 we started the Hospital Equipment Rental Service that provides all types of medical equipment such as hospital beds, wheelchairs, walkers, commodes as well as children’s equipment for use outside of the hospital.
-Health Insurance is compulsory in Bermuda so most of the rental cost is recoverable from insurers.
-To date we have over 700 pieces of equipment and serve some 675 customers.
+In 1967 we started the Hospital Equipment Rental Service.
+This provides all types of medical equipment such as wheelchairs, walkers, commodes as well as children’s equipment for use outside of the hospital.
+To date we have 850 pieces of equipment and serve some 910 customers.
 Excess supplies of equipment are given to senior’s homes and those unable to afford to rent much needed equipment.
-In January, 2003 this service we relocated to the headquarters property where there is ample storage for the equipment.
+In January, 2003 we relocated this service to the main Red Cross property where there is now ample storage for the equipment.
 In 2019 we started to loan wheelchairs to those who needed them for 1 day and this has proven to be very convenient to our customer base.
 Due to the pandemic and our ageing volunteers, our volunteer base has been reduced considerably.
 There are currently 4 dedicated volunteers who are able to assist in this area.

-In 1970, to mark the 100th Anniversary of the International Red Cross, we started our Centennial Transport Service.
+In 1970, to mark the 100th Anniversary of the British Red Cross, we started our Centennial Transport Service.
 Volunteers using their own cars provide free transportation to the elderly, needy, handicapped and blind.
-We drive to the indigent clinic, doctor’s offices, the laboratory, X-ray, Dialysis, and physiotherapy.
+We drive to doctor’s offices, the laboratory, X-ray, Dialysis, and physiotherapy.
 Again, due to the pandemic and our ageing volunteers, our volunteer base has been reduced considerably.
 There are only 4 or 5 volunteers who are able to assist with drives.

-We sponsor the Golden Hour Club, a senior citizen’s group that meets every two weeks for fellowship and entertainment at Peace Lutheran Church Hall.
-They have entertainment provided by the various school choirs and bands and enjoy outings to places such as WindReach, the Aquarium, and an annual picnic in the Rose Garden of the Botanical Gardens.
-There is a membership of approximately 45 seniors and 6 dedicated persons assist the group.
+In 1972, we started the Golden Hour Club, a senior citizen’s group that meets every two weeks for fellowship and entertainment at Peace Lutheran Church Hall.
+They have entertainment provided by the various school choirs and bands and enjoy an annual picnic in the Botanical Gardens.
+4 dedicated persons assist the group.
 There are between 30 – 40 seniors who attend the Wednesday functions.
 Since the pandemic, they have been unable to meet due to the stricter COVID regulations.

-As a Branch of the British Red Cross we are a part of Subregion III of the Americas in the International Federation of Red Cross and Red Crescent Societies.
-This area consists of the Islands and Territories of the Caribbean and Bermuda.

-Historically we have come to the aid of most victims of natural disasters around the world.
+Historically we have come to the aid of victims of natural disasters around the world.
 If an appeal is launched by the International Federation of Red Cross & Red Crescent Societies or from the country itself, we will also launch an appeal to the Bermuda public seeking financial assistance.
-To date just under $4 million has been raised through the Bermuda Red Cross.
+To date just under $7 million has been raised in the community through the Bermuda Red Cross.

-In 1994 we started a dinner/dance with the themes from countries around the world.
+In 1994 we started having dinner/dances with the themes from countries around the world.
 These dinners have been both very successful as a fundraiser as well as “friendraiser”.
-To date the proceeds from the dinners have netted the Bermuda Red Cross $1,187,000 and have assisted in increasing our ability to provide for those in need in our community as well as our profile and volunteer base.
+To date, the proceeds from the dinners have netted the Bermuda Red Cross $1,753,573 and have assisted in increasing our profile and volunteer base.
 Over the years we have expanded our fundraising events into many other areas.
 In addition, we have held quiz nights, karaoke, scavenger hunts, premier movie nights and have collaborated with other non-profit organizations on fundraising events.